2020-2021 Executive Summary

-This year, SCCWRP will examine the relationship between fecal bacteria used to regulate recreational shellfish waters and pathogens in shellfish tissue.
-SCCWRP also is examining the prevalence of antibiotic-resistant bacteria and the genes that confer resistance in wastewater treatment plants and discharges, and assessing the utility of the bacterial community found in sanitary sewer infrastructure as a marker for identifying microbial water pollution.
-SCCWRP’s focus for 2019-20 will be on:
+This year, SCCWRP will continue to focus on human fecal source tracking, examining risk-based water quality objectives for recreational shellfish waters, and examining the prevalence of antibiotic-resistant bacteria and the genes that confer resistance in wastewater treatment plants and discharges.
+SCCWRP’s focus for 2020-21 will be on:

-- Evaluating the SHEL water-quality standard: SCCWRP and its partners will assess whether a water-quality standard designed to protect the health of people who consume shellfish from Newport Bay in Orange County has been appropriately set, a response to a looming regulatory compliance deadline for recreational shellfishing.
-The study will examine whether California’s existing standard for permissible fecal coliform bacterial levels in the water correlates to potentially unsafe levels of pathogens in the tissue of bivalve shellfish harvested from Newport Bay.
+- Evaluating the SHEL water-quality standard: SCCWRP and its partners are continuing to investigate whether a water-quality standard designed to protect the health of people who consume shellfish from Newport Bay in Orange County has been appropriately set.
+The study’s goal is to examine whether California’s existing standard for permissible fecal coliform bacterial levels in the water correlates to potentially unsafe levels of pathogens in the tissue of bivalve shellfish harvested from Newport Bay.
 If the water-column bacterial measurements of indicators positively correlate with pathogen levels found in the shellfish, researchers would conclude that California’s existing standard for recreational shellfish harvesting is working as designed.
 However, if there is no relationship between water-quality indicators and pathogens found in the shellfish, the study could provide a scientific basis for developing a site-specific standard for Newport Bay, or trigger follow-up studies examining the appropriateness of using a fecal coliform-based standard to protect California shellfish.

-- Evaluating antibiotic-resistant bacteria and genes in wastewater: SCCWRP is collaborating with its wastewater treatment member agencies to quantify the prevalence of antibiotic-resistant bacteria in wastewater treatment plants and their discharges.
+- Evaluating antibiotic-resistant bacteria and genes in wastewater: SCCWRP is continuing to quantify the prevalence of antibiotic-resistant bacteria in wastewater treatment plants and their discharges.
 The study was prompted by media reports that potentially pathogenic antibiotic-resistant bacteria and antibiotic resistance genes may persist and even multiply during the wastewater treatment process before being discharged into the environment with treated effluent.
-The purpose of the study is to gain information about the type and prevalence of antibiotic-resistant bacteria and antibiotic resistance genes in southern California wastewater treatment plants and their discharges.
+The goal of the study is to gain information about the type and prevalence of antibiotic-resistant bacteria and antibiotic resistance genes in southern California wastewater treatment plants and their discharges.